EmKaCe/twitch-spambot-killer/README.md

     Make sure that the OAuth Redirect URL leads to `http://<hostname>:<port>/<pathname>/auth` **Important:** Do not close the Site yet, since we still need some info from that page.

-3. Create a config.json in the folder of the repository that looks like this:
+3. Adjust the `config.json` in the root folder of the repository like this:

     ```
       {